NoLieNoSean/NoNotes/content/Notes/DMAT_L25.md

 Claim: the chromatic polynomial of a graph can be computed using $(*)$ repeatedly as a sum of chromatic polynomials of complete graphs.
 This also justifies why $M_{G}(\lambda)$ is a polynomial, since $M_{K_{k}}(\lambda)$ is clearly a polynomial in $\lambda$ for all $k$.
 ## Coloring planar graphs

-Exercise: Prove using Euler's theorem that (every planar graph has at least one vertex with degree at most $5$)
+Exercise: Prove using Euler's theorem (every planar graph has at least one vertex with degree at most $5$)

 > [!Claim]
 > Every planar graph is $6$-colorable.